Our Board of Trustees

 Ruth Santiago

 Salinas, PR – Ruth Santiago is a resident of the municipality of Salinas in southeastern Puerto Rico where she has worked with community and environmental groups, fisher’s associations and other organizations for over thirty years on projects ranging from a community newspaper, children’s services, a community school, ecotourism projects to a rooftop solar energy pilot project.
+Ruth has been involved in the establishment of broad alliances to prevent water pollution from landfills, power plant emissions and discharges and coal combustion residual waste and promote solar communities and energy democracy.
 In addition to litigation in courts and administrative agencies, Ruth has organized and promoted environmental education projects, advised community groups and the Jobos Bay National Estuarine Research Reserve on watershed protection and land use issues.
 Most recently, Ruth has worked on cases related to energy projects and integrated resource plans.
-Ms. Santiago earned degrees from Lehigh University and Columbia Law School and has published articles on energy issues in Puerto Rico.
+Ms. Santiago earned degrees from Lehigh University and Columbia Law School and has published articles on energy issues in Puerto Rico and serves on the White House Environmental Justice Advisory Council.

 Greg Serrurier

 Woodside, CA – Greg Serrurier is a general partner at Redwood Grove Capital.
-He is a Director of NextGen Climate America, on the California River Council for American Rivers, is an Overseer at Whitman College and has been a Trustee at the Oregon State University Foundation.
+He is on the board of NextGen America.
 He worked for 32 years at Dodge & Cox.
 Serrurier graduated from Oregon State University and Stanford's Graduate School of Business.
 In between, he worked at Friends of the Earth.

 Allison Silverman